EpicGamesExt/BlenderTools/docs/send2ue/asset-types/skeletal-mesh.md

 ::: tip Note
   The Editor Settings corresponds to what is available in the [EditorSkeletalMeshLibrary](https://docs.unrealengine.com/4.27/en-US/PythonAPI/class/EditorSkeletalMeshLibrary.html) in the Unreal Python API:
 :::

+## Only Mesh

+To run a strictly mesh asset import (ex: excluding import of particle systems as groom assets), all import options must be turned off in your [import settings](/settings/import.html) except for `Mesh`.